MEDIMP: 3D Medical Images with clinical Prompts from limited tabular data for renal transplantation: Data

 \section{Data}

 Our study was approved by the Institutional Review Board, which waived the need for patients’ consent.
 The data cohort corresponds to study reference ID-RCB: 2012-A01070-43 and ClinicalTrials.gov identifier: NCT02201537.
-All the data used in this study are anonymized.
+The data used in this study are anonymized.
 Our imaging data are based on DCE MRI series collected from $105$ subjects (split as $72\slash 5$ training\slash validation, and $28$ test).
 Each subject underwent up to $4$ follow-up exams, taking place approximately $15$ days, $30$ days, $3$ months, and $1$ year post-transplantation.
-The DCE MRI volumes sized \(512\times512\times[64-88]\) voxels included spacing ranging in \([0.78-0.94]\times[0.78-0.94]\times[1.9-2.5]\) mm.
-All volumes were cropped around the transplant using an automatic and unsupervised method for selecting the region of interest and reducing dimensionality \cite{3DKidSeg2021}.
-Intensity normalization was executed to each volume independently by applying standard normalization, clipping values to \([-5,5]\), and rescaling linearly to \([0,1]\).

-To provide the clinical and biological data used to generate text annotations, all $77$ patients in the train set were regularly subjected to blood tests a few days before the transplantation and several years after to measure the serum creatinine (Creat) level in $\mu mol.L^{-1}$.
+DCE MRI volumes preprocessing is described in Appendix \ref{AppendixC}.
+To provide the clinicobiological data used to generate text annotations and the endpoints, all $77$ patients in the train set were regularly subjected to blood tests before the transplantation and several years after to measure the serum creatinine (Creat) level in $\mu mol.L^{-1}$.
 The donor's age variable and the GFR value at each follow-up exam were also collected.
-Only the target labels were available for $28$ test subjects, as defined in Section~\ref{sec:exps}.
+For the 28 test subjects, these clinicobiological attributes were not accessible during this study.
+Resulting from blood tests, Creat is a primary indicator of kidney function used in clinical practice.
+The binary classification downstream task is obtained when binarizing the Creat value using a threshold of $110$ $\mu mol.L^{-1}$ at different prediction dates.
+The Creat target prediction value is calculated as the mean over three months before and after the prediction dates.